utsavsomaiya/passport/README.md

 ### Upgrade
 - When updating [Laravel Sanctum](https://laravel.com/docs/10.x/sanctum), it is important to consider any changes related to the Sanctum token.
 If the token implementation or behavior has been modified in the update, corresponding changes should be made in your code.

-- Methods Using Sanctum Tokens In our application, there are two methods that utilize Sanctum tokens:
+- Methods Using Sanctum Tokens In our application, there is a method that utilize Sanctum tokens:
 1. [`PersonalAccessToken::findToken()`](./app/Http/Middleware/AddCompanyIdInServiceContainer.php#L24C53-L24C62)